mlesnoff/Jchemo.jl/README.md

 pred = predict(mod, Xtest).pred
 ```

-Any step(s) of data preprocessing can obviously be implemented  either outside the given predictive pipeline or be involded directlty in the pipeline, such as for instance:
+Any step(s) of data preprocessing can obviously be implemented either outside (before) the given predictive pipeline or be involded directlty in the pipeline, such as for instance:

 ```julia
 degree = 2    # de-trending with polynom degree 2